Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Technology Sector: Heavy focus on consent validity, data minimization, purpose limitation, and international transfer compliance.

 Financial Services: Emphasis on data security, third-party processor management, and customer communication compliance.
+Improper handling of employee data has also resulted in enforcement actions and fines.

 Retail and E-commerce: Emphasis on marketing consent, customer data protection, and vendor management compliance.
+Improper management of employee data has led to fines in this sector as well.

 Telecommunications: Focus on customer data protection, marketing practices, and data retention compliance.